racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK13.md

 ### Examples

 We will now show 3 examples of sniffing and spoofing.
-For each one, we will explain the observations and present the output of the python script developed (running in the attacker container), the ping command output (running in host B), the tcpdump command (also running in host B) and the routes for the specified target host (taken from host B).
+For each one, we will explain the observations and present the output of the Python script developed (running in the attacker container), the ping command output (running in host B), the `tcpdump` command (also running in host B) and the routes for the specified target host (taken from host B).

 #### Example 1: `1.2.3.4` Non-Existing Host on the Internet